 Because God is not contained by time, God is ever present, (Ps.
 46:1); and because God is not contained in space, He is ever near us.
 (Jer.
 23:23) We cannot even escape Him.
 (Ps.
 139:7-12)

 And, this is the incredible thing!
-An ever present God who is everywhere is a God who can have an individual relationship with every person!.
+An ever present God who is everywhere is a God who can have an individual relationship with every person!
 That means your Father who is in heaven is present and near you as you pray, and He is just as present and near me when I pray.

 God the Father is limitless; God is everywhere; ever present; and knows everything.
 God knows our thoughts, and He knows our words even before they are formed in our mouths.
 (Ps.
 139:1-4) God numbers the hairs on our heads.
 (Matt.
 10:30).
-God in heaven who knows our thoughts and our words before they form on our tongues certainly hears our prayers.
+A God who knows our thoughts and our words before they form on our tongues certainly hears our prayers.

 God the Father, who inhabits and is present in the heavens, in every layer and fold and dimension of all that is – all of which exists through God – has prepared a “place” for each one us.
-(John 14:2-3) When we pray to God our Father who is in the heavens, we are praying to the keeper of our souls who has room for us where He is; and is with us where we are.
+(John 14:2-3) When we pray to God our Father who is in the heavens, we are praying to the keeper of our souls who has prepared “room” for us where He is; and is with us where we are.

 Though we think in terms of time and space (a place, a room, the sky), God is not so limited.
 Though we are limited in our knowledge of God the Father to whom we pray, when we pray to such a limitless God, we can have the utmost confidence that He hears us; He is near us; He is with us; and He intimately knows us.